-The Company recognized an impairment loss of \$3,921,580 related to property and equipment on the sale of its Steel division (Note 21).
+The Company recognized an impairment loss of \$3,921,580 in 2014 related to property and equipment on the sale of its Steel division (Note 21).

-In accordance with its accounting policies, the Company determined that there were indicators of impairment of its property and equipment during the fourth quarter of 2014 due to the substantial decline in the oil and gas prices and the reduction in the market price of the Company's common shares to a level substantially below tangible book value.
+In accordance with its accounting policies, the Company determined that there were indicators of impairment of its property and equipment during 2015 and 2014 due to the substantial decline in the oil and gas prices and the reduction in the market price of the Company's common shares to a level substantially below its carrying amount.